b3ll/Decomposed/README.md

 - iOS 13+, macOS 10.15+
 - Swift 5.0 or higher

-Currently Decomposed supports Swift Package Manager, CocoaPods, and being used manually as an Xcode subproject.
+Currently Decomposed supports Swift Package Manager, CocoaPods, Carthage, and being used manually as an Xcode subproject.
 Pull requests for other dependency systems / build systems are welcome!

 ## Swift Package Manager